VereSchulpen/Super-Host-worth-it-/README.md

 ## Repository overview
-The Repository consist of three folders: data, gen and src.
+The Repository consist of three folders: data, gen and src, and three files: .gitignore ,README.md and dprep-team8.Rproj

 ## Running instructions
 Required software that has to be installed: